-So, one would think that finally getting around to an official sequel to the game, Namco would find a way to make the maze gameplay relevant again or, at least, involve Toru Iwatani, the original designer along with a development team.
-Well, as it turns out, it was none of these things.
+So, one would think that finally getting around to an official sequel to the game, Namco would find a way to make the maze gameplay relevant again or, at least, involve in some way Toru Iwatani, providing the original designer with a development team.
+Well, as it turns out, none of these things happened and, as we’ll see, that number two does not really mean much.
 Pac-man 2 is actually an action-adventure where the player is not even in control of the titular character.
-Talk about a bitter pill to swallow…

 Spoilers, I guess?

-While it would be mostly correct to define Pac-man 2 as a point’n’click graphical adventure, there is one major caveat: there is no point and click involved, since the main character is not controllable.
-Basically, the player politely (or less so, sometimes) suggests that our man Pac do things and he will decide if he feels like doing it, there is no way to order him around.
+While it would be mostly correct to define Pac-man 2: The New Adventures as a point’n’click graphical adventure, there is one major caveat: there is no point and click involved, since the main character is not directly controllable.
+Basically, the player politely (or less so, sometimes) suggests that our man Pac do things and, then, he will decide if he feels like doing said thing.
+Provided he actually understands what we’re suggesting, but whichever way one spins it, there is no way to order him around.

-It is possible to define it as the “Majesty of the Pac-man series“, as if Namco had laid an adventure gameplay on top of Little Computer People (or Creatures to name a more recent effort), with a bit of a Tamagotchi flair to spice things up.
+It would be ironically possible to define it as the “Majesty of the Pac-man series“, as if Namco had laid an adventure gameplay on top of Little Computer People (or Creatures to name a more recent effort), with a bit of a Tamagotchi flair to spice things up.
 But here’s the design flair: Pac-man has a temper which acts as a sort of (mental) health system.
 Indeed, our main guy can can go from 1 to 100 quite quickly, even going as far as having a complete hysterical breakdown.

-Naturally, an angry Pac-man has more strength than a depressed one, so it is sometimes required to actually anger or calm down our hero in order to advance through the game.
+The positive thing about forcing Pac into an hysterical fit of rage is that he has more strength than when he is depressed, so it is sometimes required to actually anger or calm down our hero in order to advance through the game.
 Problem is, the angrier our hero gets, the more he is prone to do stupid things and, naturally, get himself killed.
-While it is not a big problem, since there are infinite lives and no profusion of enemies, the player will always have to mind the hero’s moods in order to understand how to solve each puzzle.
+While it is not a big problem, since there are infinite lives and very few enemies floating around, the player will always have to mind the hero’s moods in order to understand how to solve each puzzle.

 Look at me, getting all philosophical.

-The way the player interacts with the Pac is basically through suggestions: telling Pac-man to look at something (along with the direction he should look towards) or shooting a pellet with a slingshot to hit objects or the Pac himself.
-This of course raises his anger and can be used to solve puzzles, as opposed to finding items that calm him down, which is indeed more difficult.
+The way the player interacts with the Pac is basically through suggestions: telling Pac-man to look at something (along with the direction he should look towards) or shooting a pellet with a slingshot to hit objects he should pay attention to or, even, the Pac himself.
+Hitting him, naturally, flares up his temper and can be used to solve puzzles, as opposed to finding items that calm him down, which is indeed more difficult.
 Shooting Pac-man with a pellet may also serve to make him jump or rapidly get out of harm’s way.
 So, while the puzzles are not generally that hard nor the obstacles insurmountable, the main crux of the player is getting the dear yellow ball to do something useful, rather than going about his business and ignoring us altogether.

 This is where the gameplay will divide most people, because there is no real AI at play here, it is mostly cause and effect.
 Knowing exactly what to do, it is possible to finish the whole game in a couple of hours, but grasping at straws might make it virtually last forever, since there are no actual hints on how to proceed beyond the first puzzles.
-Pac-man 2 was released to mixed reviews, with many critics pointing out that the game seemed to be aimed at kids but, with tedious and complicated gameplay to get to grips with, seemed to fit no-one.
+Pac-man 2 was released to mixed reviews, with many critics pointing out that the game seemed to be aimed at kids but, with tedious and complicated gameplay to get to grips with, seemed to really fit no-one.
 Namco really missed their chance here, had they pushed hard on the Tamagotchi/The Sims gameplay, instead of the adventure, they might have had a smash-hit on their hands, bundling in a pac-man tamagotchi to boot.

 Besides some extremes like Ren and Stimpy, there aren’t many cartoons around where the main hero gets depressed because of a “no entry” sign and could even go as far as to just give up on life and become entirely unresponsive to external stimuli, if nothing is done to cheer him up.
+Yes, really, he just sits down in the middle of the road and won’t move anymore.
 It doesn’t go as far as Pac entertaining thoughts of suicide, sure, but… not that very far off either.

 This appears to be intentional design on Namco’s part: he is supposed to put up a fight, like training a puppy dog with a bad temper.
-Thusly, if one is not enamored with our hero’s energy, mood swings and weird faces (which are indeed fun, I’ll admit that), The New Adventures is, more than an acquired taste, a hard sell.
+Thusly, if one is not enamored with our hero’s energy, mood swings and weird faces (which are indeed fun, I’ll give him that), The New Adventures is, more than an acquired taste, a hard sell.
 Sound design is also interesting, since Pac-man and his family have musical instruments that double as voices, which definitely keeps with the whole “interactive cartoon” vibe, while the player has – coherently – a real human voice.

 My opinion is that those reviewers who lash out at Pac-man being frustrating or useless, are missing the point.
-Trying to play it definitely required keeping an open mind, one might find out it is possible to have fun even beyond trying to solve the puzzles.
+Trying to play it definitely requires keeping an open mind, one might find out it is possible to have fun even beyond trying to solve the puzzles.
 It is a game that invites experimentation, for example by torturing the poor soul or, instead, leisurely enjoy the relaxed pace.
 It can definitely be a family friendly experience, if one doesn’t mind a hearty slice of 90s wild mood swings (The Cure references in my articles: 1).
 The little details that Namco spliced in – like the Pac going back to gawk at a solved puzzle just to act all “arrogant” – to make our hero cartoony and fun are definitely cute and might get a smile out of even the more hardened players.